Topological Invariants of a Filling-Enforced Quantum Band Insulator: Glide Invariant in Space Group 106

 Here we use that the contributions from the line segments $k_x = 0$, $k_z = \pm \pi$ cancel each other, but the contributions from $k_x = 0$, $k_y = \pm \pi$ do not as a consequence of Eq.\ \eqref{eq:periodicity}.
 We compute $n_{II}$ similarly:

 Finally, we subtract the integral of the total Berry connection on a loop around half-plane 0 from the integral of the total Berry curvature on half-plane 0.
 Then,

 Here, we use that the contributions from the line segments $k_y = \pi$, $k_z = \pm \pi$ to the Berry connection integral around half-plane 0 cancel each other.
 We also use that $(\vb{A}^{I/II}_+)(k_y, -\pi) = (\vb{A}^{I/II}_-)(k_y, \pi)$, a consequence of Eq.\ \eqref{eq:periodicity}.
-Finally, the glide invariant is given by \be n = n_0 + n_{I} + n_{II} \mod 2. \ee In Fig.\ \ref{fig:glide_calculation}, we illustrate the glide invariant calculation for the model in Eqs.\ \eqref{eq:sym_ansatz} and \eqref{eq:ansatz}.
-Our calculations result in a nontrivial glide invariant ($n_0 = 0$, $n_{I} = 0$, and $n_{II} = 1$, though these individual integers may vary based on choice of gauge).
+Finally, the glide invariant is given by \be n = n_0 + n_{I} + n_{II} \mod 2. \ee In Fig.\ \ref{fig:glide_calculation}, we display the configuration of the glide-invariant planes, and we compute both the Berry phase integrals